Law of excluded middle: Formalists versus Intuitionists

 The rancorous debate continued through the early 1900s into the 1920s; in 1927 Brouwer complained about "polemicizing against it [intuitionism] in sneering tones" (Brouwer in van Heijenoort, p.
 492).
-But the debate was fertile: it resulted in Principia Mathematica (1910–1913), and that work gave a precise definition to the law of excluded middle, and all this provided an intellectual setting and the tools necessary for the mathematicians of the early 20th century:
+But the debate was fertile: it resulted in Principia Mathematica (1910–1913), which precisely defined the law of excluded middle, and all this provided an intellectual setting and the tools necessary for the mathematicians of the early 20th century: